RedisLabs/redislabs-docs/content/rs/references/memtier-benchmark.md

 ## Benchmark and performance test considerations

-These tests assume you're using a trial version of Redis Enterprise Software and want to test the performance of Redis on Flash enabled database in the following scenarios:
+These tests assume you're using a trial version of Redis Enterprise Software and want to test the performance of a Redis on Flash enabled database in the following scenarios:

 - Without replication: Four (4) master shards
 - With replication: Two (2) primary and two replica shards